Big, bigger, biggest! Meet 11 magnificent Mastiff dog breeds

 The dogs are good-natured and enjoy spending time with their people.

-However, potential owners should know they require more care than other breeds.
+However, potential owners should be aware that they require more care than other breeds.

 Although they are gentle giants by nature,

 Mastiffs take their role as protectors seriously.
-They make great homebodies and get along well with other animals and children but require extra roaming space.
+They make great homebodies and get along well with other animals and children, but require extra space for roaming.

 Like other large breeds, these dogs have shorter lifespans than smaller dogs.
-However, your Mastiff can enjoy a full and healthy life with proper care.
+However, your Mastiff can enjoy a whole and healthy life with proper care and attention.

 If you’re considering a Mastiff breed for your family and you’ve done your research, start looking for a responsible breeder or rescue organization.